tateisu/mastodon-fcm-sender/README.md

 # mastodon-fcm-sender

+simple server to relay notifications from mastodon-streaming-listener to Firebase Cloud Messaging

 ## API

 ### POST /register

 (parameters)
-- instanceUrl : URL of Mastodon instance you want to listen. ex) https://mastodon.juggler.jp .
+- instance_url : URL of Mastodon instance you want to listen. ex) https://mastodon.juggler.jp .
 - tag : any String that can be used for management in your app. this is also used for a part of unique key of registrations.
-- appId : ID and secret of the your app.
-- appSecret : ID and secret of the your app.
+- app_id : ID and secret of the your app.
-- accessToken : The access token you get from Mastodon's oAuth API.
+- access_token : The access token you get from Mastodon's oAuth API.
-- deviceToken : The device token that is used to sending FCM
+- device_token : The device token that is used to sending FCM

 (notice)
 Your app needs to call /register repeatly within 3 days to keep listening.

 ### POST /unregister

+(parameters)
+- instance_url : same of specified in /register.
+- tag : same of specified in /register.
+- app_id : same of specified in /register.

+(notice)
+The unique key of listener registration is : instanceUrl + appId + tag.
+If you want to certainly unregister registration, You have to make same these parameters.

+### POST /callback

+see 'Callback' section in https://github.com/tateisu/mastodon-streaming-listener .

 (parameters)
 - instanceUrl : same of specified in /register.